IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 ![Create a new action](images/101-ex5-action-create.png)

-3. click on "Action" from the "Create" entity list.
+3. Click on "Action" from the "Create" entity list.

 ![Create an action](images/101-ex5-entity-create-action.png)

-4. Fill in the `hello2` for the "Action name".
+4. Fill in the `hello2` for the "Action name" and Click "Create".

 The "Runtime" dropdown should already be defaulted to the latest Node.js runtime version.

 ![Create an action](images/101-ex5-action-create-new.png)

-5. Click "Create".

-You should now see your `hello2` action indthe action details page.
+You should now see your `hello2` action in the action details page.
 By default, all new actions in the web UI are pre-filled with a "hello world" function for the chosen language runtime:

 ![Action editor with new action](images/101-ex5-action-create-new-editor.png)